-Montreal has many sides to explore, and this 5-day Montreal itinerary will give you a very good sampling.
+Montreal has many sides to explore, and this Montreal itinerary for 5 days will give you a very good sampling.
 My trip to Montreal was with four very different personalities, and they pushed me into trying things I wouldn’t have done on my own.
 So now I can share them with you!

-This Montreal itinerary satisfies a lot of travel styles.
+You can satisfy a LOT of travel styles with this 5 days in Montreal itinerary.
 The foodie.
 Nature lover.
 Sports fan.
 Culture and history buff.
 Adventurer (or wannabe adventurer).
-There are a lot of fantastic activities for families here, too.
-MORE than enough to keep you busy and satisfied for 5 days!
+There are a lot of fantastic activities for families visiting Montreal, too.

 - About Montreal

-- DAY 1 = Montreal Itinerary CLASSICS: Mount Royal, Food, Comedy and Pubs
+- DAY 1 = Montreal CLASSICS: Old Montreal, Notre-Dame, Mount Royal, Food + Comedy

-- DAY 2 = Montreal CULTURE: Old Montreal, Notre Dame, Art and Fine-Dining
+- DAY 2 = Montreal CULTURE: Little Italy, Art and Fine-Dining

-- DAY 3 = Montreal HISTORY: Clock Tower, Museums and Churches
+- DAY 3 = Montreal HISTORY: Museums and Churches

 - DAY 4 = Montreal WATERFRONT: Theme Parks, Cycling and Boats